TejasMedade/E-Wallet-Payment-System/README.md

 **E Pay** API also provides **Customer, Admin Authentication & Validation**.

-The api's primary objective is to provide **Customers with both a Simple & User-Friendly Digital Wallet Payment Experience.**
+The api's primary objective is to provide **Customers with both a Simple & User-Friendly Digital Wallet Payment Experience**.

 The application will be used by the **two** categories of users: